 During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow and Special Youth (under 16) Seasons, one unantlered deer may be taken per day in addition to one antlered buck per day.
-See Special Exception #3 for selected areas with one deer per day limit on U.S. Forest Service Lands (see #3 on Other Seasons & Bag Limits).
+See Special Exception #3 for selected areas with one deer per day limit on U.S. Forest Service Lands (see #3 on Legal Arms & Ammunition for Hunting).

 Special Youth (Under 16) Deer Hunting

-Statewide, (includes all Privately Owned, Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) in Zones A, B & C November 12-15 and in Zones D & E October 29 – November 1.
+Statewide, (includes all Privately Owned, Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) in Zones A, B, C and CMZ November 10–13 and in Zones D & E October 27–30.
 Dog hunting in those counties or parts of counties where and how it is allowed during the regular dog deer hunting season.
 Same legal arms and ammunition apply as in Deer season, in accordance with Rule 220-2-.119.
-See the current Wildlife Management Area Map Permits for youth deer hunting dates and other information.
+See the current Wildlife Management Area Permits for youth deer hunting dates and other information.

 Chronic Wasting Disease Management Zone (CMZ):